Cooper Landing, Alaska

 Cooper Landing is a census-designated place (CDP) in Kenai Peninsula Borough, Alaska, United States, about 100 mi south of Anchorage, at the outlet of Kenai Lake into the Kenai River.
 The town was first settled in the 19th century by gold and mineral prospectors, and has become a popular summer tourist destination thanks to its scenic location and proximity to the salmon fishery of the Kenai River and Russian River.
-As of the 2010 census, the population in Cooper Landing was 289, down from 369 in 2000.
+As of the 2020 census, Cooper Landing had a population of 344.

 History

 Cooper Landing was named for Joseph Cooper, a miner who discovered gold there in 1884.
 However, Peter Doroshin, a Russian engineer, had identified gold prospects as far back as 1848 when the territory was still part of Russian America.